chetanbg1/cbgwork1/README.md

 //A vertex in an undirected connected graph is an articulation point (or cut vertex) if removing it
 //(and edges through it) disconnects the graph.

+Questions
+diff between arraylist and linked list arrayList - used dynamic array as internal data structure
+		manipulation is slow but searching is fast can act as only list linked list - uses the doubly linked list manipulation is fast but searching is slow can as as list as well as queue

 ## SQL
 --